-Improved political and security arrangements reached during the second half of 2017 allowed Libya to more than double its production of oil and to register record growth last year (up 26.7 percent) after four years of recession.
+Given its high reliance on hydrocarbon activities, the performance of the economy remains strongly affected by security conditions, especially around the main oil fields and terminals.
+Improved political and security arrangements in the latter half of 2017 had allowed Libya to more than double its production of oil and to register record growth last year (up 26.7 percent) after four years of recession.
 But this dynamic has not been sustained over the first half of 2018.
-In fact, oil production stagnated around 1 million barrels per day (bpd) over the first 5 months before abruptly dropping to only 0.7 million bpd in June following the attack and temporary control of the oil fields and terminals in the East by militias who badly damaged oil infrastructure and oil reservoirs.
-Assuming the authorities can fix the damaged oil infrastructure over the second half of the year, it is expected that GDP will grow at 7.2 percent in 2018, driven on the supply side by higher oil output that could recover to around 1 million bpd by end 2018, and on the demand side by higher government expenditures and investment.
+In fact, oil production stagnated around 1 million barrels per day (bpd) over the first 5 months before abruptly dropping to only 0.7 million bpd in June following the attack and temporary control of the oil fields and terminals in the East by militias, which badly damaged oil infrastructure and oil reservoirs.
+If the authorities can fix the damaged oil infrastructure over the second half of the year, it is expected that GDP will grow at 7.2 percent in 2018, driven on the supply side by higher oil output that could recover to around 1 million bpd by end 2018, and on the demand side by higher government expenditures and investment.

-Although declining, inflation remains high reflecting market disruptions due to supply shortages of goods and services along with still very active parallel currency exchange market.
+Although declining, inflation remains high, reflecting market disruptions due to supply shortages of goods and services along with still very active parallel currency exchange market.
 The consumer price index increased by 17.6 percent over the first 4 months of 2018 (vs. 26.9 percent, the same period last year).
-Thanks to the relative improvement of the exchange rate in the parallel market induced by increased supply of foreign currency through the official rate, inflation is expected to slow to around 15 percent for the whole year 2018.
-But the cumulative inflation over the last four years has adversely affected Libyan households who lost almost 80 percent of their purchasing power.
+Due to the relative improvement of the exchange rate in the parallel market induced by increased supply of foreign currency through the official rate, inflation is expected to slow to around 15 percent for the year.
+Nevertheless, the cumulative inflation over the last four years has adversely affected Libyan households, which have lost almost 80 percent of their purchasing power.
 This has almost certainly pushed more Libyans into poverty and hardship and worsened inequality.

 Libya Public Finance

 Immediate challenges with respect to fiscal planning include how to manage fiscal spending pressures while restoring and improving basic public services.
-A longer term goal is to help develop the framework and institutions for a more diversified market-based economy, broadening the economic base beyond the oil and gas sector.
-Although the Bank’s post-conflict engagement was initially expected to accompany only Libya’s short term economic recovery efforts, the transition program will lay the foundation for longer term goals.
-This includes creating a more vibrant and competitive economy with a level playing field for the private sector to create sustainable jobs and wealth.
+A longer-term goal is to help develop the framework and institutions for a more diversified market-based economy, broadening the economic base beyond the oil and gas sector.
+The Bank’s post-conflict engagement includes creating a more vibrant and competitive economy with a level playing field for the private sector to create sustainable jobs and wealth.
 It also includes transforming the management of oil revenues to ensure they are used in the best interests of the country and to the benefit of all citizens equally.
 This will also ensure that citizens have a role in defining and voicing their communities’ best interests.